 All applicants must hold a minimum 2.75 GPA (on a 4.0 scale) in their undergraduate degree.
 A minimum of 3.4 GPA is required for those students who graduated from an institution using a 5.0 scale.
 If your GPA falls below the minimum, you will be required submit a letter of explanation with your application materials.

 Submit a current professional resume listing positions, prior education, awards, classroom experience, and volunteer activities.

 Portfolio (Art subject area applicants only)

 Candidates applying to teach the subject area of Art at the Secondary level must submit a portfolio of artwork with the application.
+The portfolio can be uploaded using the online application.
 Please read the Art Portfolio Requirement for more information.

 Application files for the MAT Preservice program are kept for one year.
 If reapplying for the following year, you will need to submit a new application form and the $50 application fee.
 If you would like us to use the essay(s), resume, and/or letters of recommendation that were submitted with your old application please notify us of this in writing.
 If you wish to submit new essays, resume, or letters, send these in with your new application form.
 The Admissions office will notify you of any additional required documentation.
 If you are reapplying more than a year from your previous application, you will need to resubmit all required application materials.